Rudeguy1/gan/cyclegan-ct-abdomen/README.md

 ```

-materials used for dicussion with Spensor on his gan project - 2022-03-23
+materials used for dicussion with Spencer on his gan project - 2022-03-23
 ```

 + build container - 5min